 24.It is better to dwell in the corner of the housetop, than with a brawling woman and in a wide house.

-In the Book of Proverbs in the Holy Bible, most of the divinely inspired Scriptures are attributed to King Solomon, the 3rd king to reign over all of the Israelites in the Promised Land.
-Solomon was the 2nd child born to King David and Bathsheba.
-David was the 2nd king to reign over all of the Israelites in the Promised Land, the land that the Lord God promised to give to Abraham (Abram the Hebrew), and to Abraham's son Isaac, and to Isaac's youngest fraternal twin son Jacob (Israel) and to their descendants.
-The Lord God gave Solomon a wise heart, and understanding, wisdom, knowledge, riches, wealth, and honor.
-Solomon was known to sing 1,005 songs, speak 3,000 proverbs and speak knowledgeably of nature.
-Rehoboam, the son born to Solomon and Naamah, was the 2nd king to reign over all of the Israelites.
+Solomon was born to King David and Bathsheba.
+David was the 2nd king to rule over all of the Israelites in the Promised Land.
+Solomon was the 3rd king to rule over all of the Israelites in the Promised Land, the land that the Lord God promised to give to Abraham (Abram the Hebrew), and to Abraham's son Isaac, and to Isaac's youngest fraternal twin son Jacob (Israel), and to their descendants.
+After Solomon offered 1,000 burnt offerings in Gibeon, the Lord God appeared to Solomon in a dream and told Solomon to make a request.
+Solomon asked the Lord God to give him wisdom, knowledge and an understanding heart, and the Lord God gave Solomon a wise and discerning heart, wisdom, knowledge, and unparalleled riches, wealth, and honor, and the possibility of long life.
+The divinely inspired Scriptures of the Holy Bible reveal that Solomon could sing 1,005 songs, speak 3,000 proverbs and speak knowledgeably about nature.
+Rehoboam, the son born to Solomon and Naamah, was the 4th king to rule over all of the Israelites.
 After Rehoboam gave a specific answer, the Israelites split into 2 kingdoms, according to the will of the Lord God, due to the idolatry and other wickedness of Solomon.
-Israel was the northern nation, Samaria was the final royal city and Jeroboam was the 1st king to reign.
+Israel was the northern nation, Samaria was the final royal city and Jeroboam, the son born to Nebat and Zeruah, was the 1st king to reign.
 Judah was the nation in the south, Jerusalem was the royal city and Rehoboam was the 1st king to reign.
-Rehoboam's great-great-great-great-great-great-great-great-great-grandson Hezekiah became the 12th king to rule Judah.
-During Hezekiah's reign, many of the proverbs spoken by Solomon were collected and copied.
-Over 600 years after Manasseh, the son born to Hezekiah and Hephzibah, became the 12th king to rule Judah, Jesus the Christ, the Son of God, was born.
-Jesus was conceived of the Holy Spirit in the womb of Mary, a virgin, and Jesus was born into the tribe of Judah, the birth tribe of David and his descendants, including all of Judah's kings, to Mary and her husband Joseph when Mary was a virgin.-Genesis 11:26-50:26, Exodus, Numbers 20:1-29, 27:12-23, Deuteronomy 31:1-30, 32:44-52, 34:1-12, Joshua 1:1-4:24, 23:1-24:33, Judges 1:1-2:23, 1 Samuel 1:1-3:21, 8:1-31:13, 2 Samuel, 1 Kings, 2 Kings, 1 Chronicles 1:1-34, 2:1-17, 3:1-24, 10:1-29:30, 2 Chronicles, Proverbs, Matthew, Mark, Luke, John, Acts 1:1-26
+Rehoboam's great-great-great-great-great-great-great-great-great-grandson Hezekiah was the 12th king to rule Judah.
+During Hezekiah's 29-year reign, many of the proverbs spoken by Solomon were collected and transcribed.
+Manasseh, the son born to Hezekiah and Hephzibah, was the 13th king to rule Judah.
+Over 600 years after Amon, the son born to Manasseh and Meshullemeth, became the 14th king to rule Judah, John the Baptist and Jesus the Christ, the Son of God, were born.
+John the Baptist was born into the tribe of Jacob's 3rd born son Levi to Zechariah (Zacharias) the priest and his wife Elizabeth (Elisabeth).
+Jesus the Christ was conceived of the Holy Spirit in the womb of Elizabeth's relative Mary, a virgin, and Jesus was born into the tribe of Jacob's 4th born son Judah, the tribe of of David and his descendants, all of Judah's kings, to Mary and her husband Joseph when Mary was a virgin.
+Approximately 30 years after John the Baptist and Jesus the Christ were born, Jesus was baptized in the Jordan River by John the Baptist.
+Jesus having prayed, the heavens tearing open, the Holy Spirit descended as a dove and lit upon Jesus.
+The Lord God in heaven audibly acknowledged his Son Jesus, and the Holy Spirit led Jesus into the desert wilderness.
+Jesus fasted 40 days and nights and was tempted.
+Afterwards, Jesus was tended to by angels, and Jesus went to the area near John the Baptist, and John the Baptist proclaimed Jesus to be the Lamb of God taking away the sin of the world, and testified that Jesus is the Son of God.
+In Galilee, Jesus told specific Israelite men to follow him, and Jesus began to preach, teach and perform miracles among the Israelites, the treasured and chosen people of the Lord God.
+When Jesus responded to a group of scribes and Pharisees, he spoke about Solomon and Solomon's wisdom.-Genesis 11:26-50:26, Exodus, Numbers 20:1-29, 27:12-23, Deuteronomy 31:1-30, 32:44-52, 34:1-12, Joshua 1:1-4:24, 23:1-24:33, Judges 1:1-2:23, 1 Samuel 1:1-3:21, 8:1-31:13, 2 Samuel, 1 Kings, 2 Kings, 1 Chronicles 1:1-34, 2:1-17, 3:1-24, 10:1-29:30, 2 Chronicles, Proverbs, Matthew, Mark, Luke, John, Acts 1:1-26

 Click the link below to read more posts in this category: